arangodb/docs/3.4/cookbook/aql-joins.md

 ### Many-To-Many

-In the relational word you need a third table to model the many-to-many relation.
+In the relational world you need a third table to model the many-to-many relation.
 In ArangoDB you have a choice depending on the information you are going to store and the type of questions you are going to ask.